Arcadia Lost

-Arcadia Lost is a 2010 American drama film directed by Phedon Papamichael Jr. and starring Haley Bennett, Carter Jenkins, and Nick Nolte.
+Arcadia Lost is a 2010 American drama film directed by Phedon Papamichael and starring Haley Bennett, Carter Jenkins, and Nick Nolte.
 The film both takes place and was filmed in Greece.
 Specifically it was filmed in the village Poulithra, in the municipal unit of Leonidio, in the municipality of South Kynouria, in the regional unit of Arcadia.

 Poulithra is a traditional settlement.
 It is one of the last remaining tranquil, coastal villages with traditional stone houses.

 Plot

 After a car accident, two teenagers are left stranded in rural Greece.
 Charlotte has a deep desire to find connection, but hides behind a sullen disposition and her new-found sexual power.
 Sye, her recent stepbrother, is introverted, hiding behind his camera and caustic wit.
 As the two wander the dusty roads and staggering beauty of Greece, they come across Benerji, an expatriate American.
 With no other alternative, they reluctantly accept him as their guide.

 The three begin an adventurous journey toward the mystic waters on the sacred Mount Parnonas.
 Their journey takes them through a landscape both ancient and modern.
 Events force them to confront the truth of their past and the frightening, beautiful reality of their present.